Sifchain/sifnode/docs/tutorials/margin tutoral.md

 #### What is Margin Trading or trading with margin or leverage

 Margin trading refers to the use of borrowed funds from continuous liquidity pools (CLP) providers to trade a financial asset.
 The margin trader can bet against an asset to go up (long) or down (short) and relies upon the collateral amount to form the loan.
 At the same time providing a continous funding interest rate to the CLP providers.

 #### Setup

 1. Initialize the local chain run; `./scripts/init.sh`

+2. Decrease the gouvernance voting period time;
+   `echo "$(jq '.app_state.gov.voting_params.voting_period = "60s"' $HOME/.sifnoded/config/genesis.json)" > $HOME/.sifnoded/config/genesis.json`

-2. Start the chain; `./scripts/run.sh`
+3. Start the chain; `./scripts/run.sh`

-3. Check to see you have two local accounts/keys setup; `sifnoded keys list --keyring-backend=test`
+4. Check to see you have two local accounts/keys setup; `sifnoded keys list --keyring-backend=test`

 ```
 - name: akasha